labseven/SoftDes-Final-Project/README.md

 Matthew Brucker
 Gretchen Rice

+Welcome!
 This is our final project for Software Design, Spring 2017, at Olin college.

 ### Attributions
 http://stackoverflow.com/questions/1436703